 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by FCERA are described in Note 2 to the financial statements.
-As described in the notes to the basic financial statements, FCERA implemented the following standard in 2014: Governmental Accounting Standards Board (GASB) Statement No. 67 - Financial Reporting for Pension Plans.
-The objective of GASB Statement No. 67 is to improve financial reporting by state and local government pension plans, such as FCERA.
-We noted no transactions entered into by FCERA during the year for which there is a lack of authoritative guidance or consensus.
+No new accounting policies were adopted and the application of existing policies was not changed during the fiscal year.
+We noted no transactions entered into by FCERA during the fiscal year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate affecting the financial statements was the fair market value of investments.
+The most sensitive estimate affecting the financial statements was the fair value of investments.

-Management's estimate of the fair market value of investments is derived by various methods as detailed in Note 2 to the financial statements.
-We evaluated the key factors and assumptions used to develop the fair market value of investments in determining that it is reasonable in relation to the financial statements taken as a whole.

-The net pension liability is based on the actuarially-presumed interest rate and assumptions.
+- Management's estimate of the fair value of investments is derived by various methods as detailed in Note 2 to the financial statements.
+We evaluated the key factors and assumptions used to develop the fair value of investments in determining that it is reasonable in relation to the financial statements taken as a whole. - The contribution amounts and net pension liability is based on the actuarially-presumed interest rate and assumptions.
 We evaluated the key factors and assumptions used to develop the net pension liability in determining the reasonableness in relation to the financial statements taken as a whole.